Professor Robert Hollands

 Research Officer, Trade Union Information Studies Unit (TUISU), Newcastle Upon Tyne, 1987

 Urban Sociology – including cultural/ creative cities, alternative urban cultures, nightlife, urban ethnography, cultural tourism; smart cities: Youth Studies – including youth cultures, youth and politics; educational/ labour market transitions; Sociology of Art and Culture – including cultural/ creative work, egalitarian arts, cultural politics

-Additionally, with regard to his work with the Prague Fringe, his 2016 audience survey and impact report is set to be published September 2016.
-Previous surveys conducted in 2007 and 2011, as well as 14 audience profile for the Prague Fringe Festival can be found at http://www.praguefringe.com/en/right/research/, and he has previously published articles on the fringe as an alternative form of cultural tourism in Journal of Cultural Economy (3 (3), 2010) and on cultural struggles in Prague during the 'days of unrest' in 2008 (City, 13 (1) 2009).
+Additionally, with regard to his work with the Prague Fringe, his 2016 audience survey and impact report was published in October 2016.
+This and previous surveys conducted in 2007 and 2011, as well as 14 audience profile for the Prague Fringe Festival can be found at http://www.praguefringe.com/en/right/research/, and he has previously published articles on the fringe as an alternative form of cultural tourism in Journal of Cultural Economy (3 (3), 2010) and on cultural struggles in Prague during the 'days of unrest' in 2008 (City, 13 (1) 2009).

 His previous work on youth and nightlife came out of an ESRC project in 2002 (with Paul Chatterton) and includes amongst many other publications, 2 books focusing around youth cultures and identities in the night-time economy (Urban Nightscapes, Routledge, 2003 and Changing Our Toon, 2001, following on from his previous renouned work Friday Night, Saturday Night (1995) (see http://research.ncl.ac.uk/youthnightlife/home.htm for the project website).
 Citations of this work on nightlife as a whole are over 1300 on Google Scholar.
 More recently, aspects of this work have been revisited and have been published in a variety of book chapters such as: Shane Blackman and Michelle Kempson (eds) The Subcultural Imagination: Theory,